AnttiHaerkoenen/luennot/maantieteen-paivat-2023/variola.md

 ## 2. Peak in 1918, no peak in 1919

-- Old Tavastian areas, except Tampere
+- Historic Tavastia and Birkaland, except Tampere

 ##